zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 # API Mediation Layer onboarding enabler - externalized configuration

-ZOWE API ML on-boarding enablers are libraries used to simplify the process of user REST services registration with API ML Discovery services.
+ZOWE API ML onboarding enablers are libraries used to simplify the process of user REST services registration with API ML Discovery services.

 API ML onboarding enablers provide functionality for building a service, onboarding configuration, and registering and unregistering with a API ML Discovery service by calling respective end points.